Be Well at Western

 Wellbeing is more than just avoiding the flu.
 It is the sum total of all aspects of individual and community wellness, from building personal resilience to cultivating a safe and supportive campus community for all identities.
 It is an active, conscious, self-directed, evolving, multidimensional, self-affirming process of making choices to achieve the full potential of your whole self.

 There are many dimensions of wellbeing.
-The links below lead to information about 8 dimensions of wellness and the offices and organizations across campus that can help you practice wellness in your life.
-As you explore these wellness resources, please know that:
+The links below lead to information about 8 dimensions of wellness and campus offices and organizations that can help you practice wellness.
+As you explore these resources, please know that:

 - Self-care is a right, not a privilege, and there is no one way to be well.

 - Our environment, our communities, our life experiences, and our social structures have an impact on our wellbeing and ability to practice self-care.

 - You deserve the ability to care for yourself and experience wellbeing.
 Without putting energy toward personal wellbeing, it can be challenging to support one’s community.

 - Your wellbeing and your self-care practices are completely unique to you—be honest about and honor what works for you.

 - Your community is here.
 Western, as well the unique communities within Western, is here to support you.

 Emotional wellness relates to understanding and coping effectively with your feelings both on an individual and interpersonal level.
 Practicing self-care, building your resiliency, and managing your stress in healthy ways are important life skills for your experiences at Western and beyond.

 How can I practice emotional wellness on campus?